Police-Data-Accessibility-Project/data-source-identification/openai-playground/README.md

 3. run `python openai-test.py` or `python3 openai-test.py` depending on your install.

+4. If you run into an error, try running `pip install --upgrade openai`

-4. Set up your API key according to the [instructions here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key).
+5. Set up your API key according to the [instructions here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key).

-5. If you make something useful, put it in the index below!
+6. If you make something useful, put it in the index below!

 # Index